equinor/modelshare/README.md

 describes the design up to the first release (0.8.0).
 Development has recommenced and new features will be added.

-The below figure illustrates how a new version of Modelshare is intended to take part in continous integration of simulation models.
+The below figure illustrates how a new version of Modelshare may take part in continous integration of simulation models.

 ![Component Diagram](https://github.com/equinor/modelshare/blob/master/images/components.png?raw=true "Component Diagram")